ipns-link/contribute/README.md

 Some high-priority areas where serious help is urgently needed are :

-### Port the codebase to Go, JS etc.
+### Port the codebase to Go

 The current implementations, being prototypes, have been rather hurriedly hacked with Bash.
-That they still work, simply tells how better things would be once the codebase is ported to Go, JS etc. So, volunteer developers are needed.
-Implementing the Gateway in Go is rather urgent.
+That they still work, simply tells how better things would be once the codebase is ported to Go.
+So, volunteer developers are needed.
+Implementing the [Gateway](https://github.com/ipns-link/ipns-link-gateway) in Go is rather urgent.

-If are willing to work on it, create an issue [here](https://github.com/ipns-link/contribute/issues) to let us know of your project.
-For your implementation, you can follow the [specs](https://github.com/ipns-link/specs/blob/main/specs.md), which you are welcome to discuss, criticize, improve upon and contribute to, and reference the existing [version](https://github.com/ipns-link/ipns-link-gateway).
+If you are willing to work on it, create an issue [here](https://github.com/ipns-link/contribute/issues) to let us know of your project.
+For your implementation, you can follow the [specs](https://github.com/ipns-link/specs/blob/main/specs.md), which you are welcome to discuss, criticize, improve upon and contribute to.
+Also consult the existing bash [implementation](https://github.com/ipns-link/ipns-link-gateway), if needed.

 ### Host public gateways